r-lib/devtools/README.md

 ## Updating to the latest version of devtools

-You can track (and contribute to) development of `devtools` at https://github.com/hadley/devtools.
+You can track (and contribute to) the development of `devtools` at https://github.com/hadley/devtools.
 To install it:

 1. Install the release version of `devtools` from CRAN with `install.packages("devtools")`.